Chart Color Schemes

 Jindabyne - Berridale ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-Jindabyne-Berridale, as per the Australian Census 2016, showed below-average cultural diversity with 86.9% citizens, 84.6% born in Australia, and 93.5% speaking English only at home.
-Christianity was the predominant religion, comprising 41.0%.
-Judaism, though small at 0.1%, was proportionally similar to Rest of NSW (0.1%).
+Jindabyne-Berridale had a cultural diversity score below average, with 86.9% of its population being citizens, 84.6% born in Australia, and 93.5% speaking English only at home.
+Christianity was the dominant religion, comprising 41.0% of the population.
+Judaism, however, was overrepresented at 0.1%, compared to the region's average of 0.1%.

 Frequently Asked Questions - Diversity